Introduction

 What is a CSS position?
 According to W3School, the CSS position property specifies the type of positioning method used for an element.
 It can have a property value of static, relative, fixed, absolute, or sticky.
 These properties serve different purposes, but in the context of using position to place an element in its parent element or viewport, only the relative and absolute are required.

-Position relative: for an element with the position: relative; its positioned to it normal position.
+Position relative: for an element with the position: relative;

-Position absolute: the element with position: absolute; is positioned to its parent element(position relative).
+is positioned to its parent element(position relative).
 To position an element, you should use the top, left, right, bottom, and left properties.

-The parent element with position: relative; is like the body of a tree; it is positioned in its normal position, while the child element with positive: absolute; is the tree branch that can be positioned to the right, left, bottom, or top.
+is the tree branch that can be positioned to the right, left, bottom, or top.
 In the illustration above, the parent element is positioned in its normal position, while child elements are positioned at the top-right and left-bottom using the top, right, left, and bottom properties.

-If position: relative; is omitted from the parent elements, the child elements will take a different position on the browser.
+is omitted from the parent elements, the child elements will take a different position on the browser.
 The position relative is like glue that draws the child elements to itself.
-It's important to note that position: relative; isn't optional; it must be used in the parent element along with poistion: absolute; in the child element.
-See the illustration where it was omitted and spot the difference.
+It's important to note that position: relative;

 without position relative: